sureshcsdp/cleancloud/docs/infosec-readiness.md

 **Key Security Characteristics:**

 - All processing happens locally in the execution environment
-- No data leaves the user's control
+- No data is transmitted by CleanCloud itself; any downstream handling of outputs is controlled by the user's environment
 - Cloud provider APIs are only queried for read operations
 - Results are written to user-specified locations (stdout, files, artifacts)